Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/HTTP/Use IFTTT for Web Service.rst

 | Once the example is ready, Connect the Ameba board via USB cable.
 | On the Arduino IDE, compile the code and upload the code onto Ameba
   and press the reset button.
-After the event has been successfully fired, “Congratulations!
-You have fired the test_event event” can be seen on the serial monitor and an email reminder for this event will be delivered.
+After the event has been successfully fired, "Congratulations!
+You have fired the test_event event" can be seen on the serial monitor and an email reminder for this event will be delivered.